From heart-warming soups, vibrant salads to pressure cooker meals, here you’ll find healthy dinner recipes that will become your favorites year-round!

 All the different colors, flavors, and textures of this one-pot Japanese mixed rice will keep you balanced, full, and happy.

-If eating more greens is something you’d like to achieve this year, you can rely on this Japanese Spinach Salad to make it happen!
-It uses a simple method called the Ohitashi to infuse vegetables with umami and subtle flavor.
-The salad goes so well with any Japanese or Asian dishes that you can dish up anytime.
+If eating more greens is a goal you’d like to achieve this year, you can rely on this Japanese Spinach Salad to make it happen!
+Using a simple method called Ohitashi to infuse vegetables with umami and subtle flavor, this salad pairs well with any Japanese or Asian dishes and can be served anytime.

 Cooked in a savory dashi broth with vegetables, eggs, and whatever you have on hand, this Japanese rice soup is a nourishing meal that helps refuel your energy.
-Easily customizable and done in 30 minutes!
+It’s easily customizable and can be done in just 30 minutes!

-Wild-caught salmon with mushrooms and vegetables cooked in foil is an ideal dish for a healthy weeknight meal.
-The best part is how fast you can pull this together.
+Wild-caught salmon with mushrooms and vegetables cooked in foil is an ideal dish for a healthy weeknight meal, and the best part is how fast you can pull this together.

 17. Oyakodon (Chicken & Egg Bowl)

-This one-bowl meal is one of the classics in Japanese home cooking.
+This one-bowl meal is a classic in Japanese home cooking.
 First, you poach the chicken thighs in dashi with sweet onion, then add in the eggs to create a fluffy sauce.
-It’s wholesome and utterly comforting!
+It’s wholesome and utterly comforting.

 18. Vegetarian Udon